 We also explored Casa Aliaga, a special experience as it is one of the oldest mansions in the New World and has been occupied by the same family since 1535.

-We stopped at the Traditional Bar-Restaurant Cordano, where we tried a typical beverage of Lima called “Chica Morada” and other Peruvian dishes that were delicious.
+We walked from there to the Traditional Bar-Restaurant Cordano, where we tried a typical beverage of Lima called “Chica Morada” and other Peruvian dishes that were delicious.

 Day 3 – Sacred Valley

-In the morning, we were picked up at our hotel and transferred by private car to the airport.
+In the morning, we were picked up at our hotel and transferred to the airport.
 We boarded a plane for our short flight to Cusco.

-Upon arrival, we were picked up by a private car and guide.
-Our adventures in the Sacred Valley began.
+Upon arrival, we were picked up by a private car and guide, and our adventures in the Sacred Valley began.

 Our hotel in the Sacred Valley was 1 1/2 hours away from Cusco.
 The scenery on our drive was breathtaking.
 Half way through our journey, we stopped at the Living Museum of Awanakancha where we watched traditional weavers at work.
 We had fun spending time with, learning about and feeding the llamas and alpacas.
 We explored the shop filled with luxurious and fashionable alpaca items, tempted to make many purchases.
 Afterwards, we headed to our hotel, Casa Andina Private Collection Valle Sagrado to relax.